raspberrypilearning/blender-tiled-floor/en/step_2.md

 ![A screen capture of the Blender editor.
 The Modifier properties icon is highlighted, it is blue wrench.](images/modifier-properties.png)

+**Tip:** The icons in Blender are very small.
+Hover over them with your mouse to see a tool tip with the name of the tool.

 --- /task ---

 --- task ---